Accelerating Auto-regressive Text-to-Image Generation with Training-free Speculative Jacobi Decoding: Conclusion

 \section{Conclusion}

 This paper proposes a new training-free probabilistic parallel decoding algorithm, called \textbf{Speculative Jacobi Decoding (SJD)}, to accelerate auto-regressive text-to-image generation.
-The sampling-based decoding is critical for image generation models, which prevents naive Jacobi Decoding from being applied to accelerate AR-based text-to-image generation models.
-By introducing a probabilistic convergence criterion, our SJD allows the model to iteratively predict-then-sample multiple tokens in fewer steps than the token counts for AR-based T2I models with sampling-based decoding rather than greedy decoding.
+The sampling-based decoding is critical for image generation models, which prevents naive Jacobi Decoding from being applied to accelerate auto-regressive text-to-image generation models.
+By introducing a probabilistic convergence criterion, our SJD allows the model to iteratively predict-then-sample multiple tokens in fewer steps than the token counts for auto-regressive text-to-image generation models with sampling-based decoding rather than greedy decoding.
 We also propose the spatial-aware token initialization to reduce the number of iterations under specific scenarios.
 We conduct experiments to verify the effectiveness of SJD on multiple auto-regressive text-to-image generation models, and it accelerates the models without sacrificing visual quality.